top of page

 Anatomy of Paranasal Sinuses

-anatomy of paranasal sinuses
+Anatomy of normal paranasal sinuses

 The paranasal sinuses lie within the head near the nose and around the eyes.